Who is a Dietitian?

-Some nutritionists decide to continue their education by completing a master's or doctorate degree program in nutrition.
+Some nutritionists decide to continue their education by completing a master's degree programme in nutrition.
 Although advanced degrees are normally not required to work as a nutritionist, they can prepare students to work as educators and researchers in the nutrition field of medical nutrition therapy.

-If earning money is important, then dietitians are not such a good career, not that they can't earn a good salary, but they just don't earn a lot (unless you are a senior dietitian or works in sales or food service).
+If earning money is important, then the career as dietitian is not the best option, not that they can't earn a good salary, but they just don't earn a lot (unless you are a senior dietitian or works in sales or food service).
 If you value down time and convenience to find jobs, dietitians are a pretty good career.